 6: The first pitch is protected by microwires and climbs a vertical wall to an extremely airy stance and a good ledge.
 This belay is partially bolted.

 7: The second pitch takes a rising traverse and a step across the void to another good stance on top of a huge arete that looks like it is detached from the rest of Eagles Rock.
 There is an old caving bolt from 1971 here as the primary attachment point at this stance.

 8: The third pitch is near unprotected vertical grass, which takes you to the summit.

-9: The anchors on the summit are tree roots in a cravasse about 15 metres back from the top of the route and a stake we placed in 2012.
-(The troops in 1971 may have placed stakes in the thick heather we could not find any in 2012)
+9: The anchors on the summit are from tree roots in a crevasse about 15 metres back from the top of the route and a stake we placed in 2012.
+(The troops in 1971 may have placed stakes in the thick heather but alas we could not find anyone our ascent in 2012)

 10: To rig your abseil anchors from the summit you will need 20m of tat and a 4 foot, 2 inch angle iron stake, the soil on the summit is very deep and soft.